 Impacted wisdom teeth may contribute to crowding of your teeth.
 This is most noticeable with the front teeth, primarily the lower front teeth and is most commonly seen after a patient has had braces.
 There are a number of factors that cause teeth to crowd after braces or in early adulthood.
 Retained, impacted wisdom teeth may be a contributing factor.
 Unless you have an active problem when you see the oral surgeon, the reason for removal is primarily to prevent long-term damage to your teeth, gums and jawbone.

 If there is inadequate room to clean around the wisdom tooth, the tooth directly in front, the second molar, can be adversely affected resulting in gum disease, bone loss around the tooth, and/or decay.

-With an oral examination and x-rays of the mouth, Dr’s.
-Kirsch & Jacobs can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an oral examination and x-rays of the mouth, Dr. Kirsch, Dr. Jacobs and Dr. Farag can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 All our doctors have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.